The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

-# Decimal Floating Point Arithmetic - ch17-03-decimal
+# Test-Driven Development - C# - Chapter 17 Part 3

+In Chapter 17 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT), Kent writes a retrospective on the development of the example application in the previous chapters.
+He tasks the reader with going back and doing a few
+things:
+- Make the tests more comprehensive - Done in ch17-01
+- Fix the "Return `Money` from \$5 + \$5" TODO item - Done in ch17-02
+- Review the design decisions made

+This solution is the third part of a four-part series that addresses these tasks.
+This part focuses on converting the `Money.Amount` property to a `decimal` and building the `CurrencyTransaction`.

+For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.

+## Chapter 17 - Part 3 - Switching to `decimal` Amounts
+Once I completed the action items at the beginning of Chapter 17, there was one item left I had to fix - Money rounding.
+This was the point at which I really needed to fix the decimal issue, too.

-Once I completed the action items at the beginning of Chapter 17, I started thinking about how I send money back to family in South Africa.
+I started thinking about a very real-world problem and how it applies to this example - how I send money back to family in South Africa.
 It's a foreign wire transfer and there are a number of charges associated with the transaction on both sides.
 I thought it would be good to try and come up with a way to calculate the total cost of the transaction, itemizing all the